jessestimpson/livesecret/README.md

 * `SECRET_KEY_BASE`: Standard Phoenix env var for encrypting cookie, etc

 Unique to LiveSecret:
+* `LIVESECRET_DATABASE`: When `"embed"` LiveSecret uses an embedded database.
+Otherwise, the operator must provide a remote database.
 * `BEHIND_PROXY`: When `"true"` LiveSecret Presence discovers the user's IP address via the configured x-header.
 It is strongly recommended to use a reverse proxy.
 * `REMOTE_IP_HEADER`: The trusted x-header that presents the end user's IP address.
 It must